This is Part 5 of a 5 part series on fundamental concepts in ventilator management. See Part 1 here.

 - The Long term ventilated patient:

-The long term vent patient represents an unusual case because these patients are often fully alert and oriented.
+The long-term vent patient represents an unusual case because these patients are often fully alert and oriented.
+If the patient is neurologically intact, ask if they have any preferred settings, as this drastically shortens the process of adjusting the vent to the patient.
 These patients generally do well in BIPAP mode, as this allows them maximal control over their ventilation.
 Assist/Control – Pressure Control is also tolerated well.
-An important clinical pearl is to learn how the patient indicates they are distressed managing their vent settings.
+An important clinical pearl is to learn how the patient indicates they are distressed while adjusting their vent settings.
 This facilitates rapid titration of the vent to patient comfort.

 - The Heart failure/Pulmonary Edema patient: